 Data Capture and Management.
 Data capture is the process of collecting information from a document and converting it into data so it can be best used in your campaign.
 It is one of the most essential phases of digitisation, and if done correctly, it will allow ecommerce marketers to capture, store, organise, search, and retrieve appropriate data in record time.

 Legal Compliance.
-The new data protection law in the UK, GDPR in the EU and CCPA is the US is the benchmark for ensure the consumer’s rights against unscrupulous marketing activity. of course, to the uninitiated it can look like a mine-field, and yet a few subtle and timely measures can keep you on the right side of the law.
-These include ensuring you have the consumer’s agreement of your terms and conditions, and proof of the same, so that if further down the road someone kicks off, you’re back is covered.
+The new data protection law in the UK, GDPR in the EU and CCPA in the US are the benchmarks for ensuring the consumer’s rights against unscrupulous marketing activity.
+Of course, to the uninitiated, it can look like a minefield, and yet a few subtle and timely measures can keep you on the right side of the law.
+These include ensuring you have the consumer’s agreement of your terms and conditions, and proof of the same so that if further down the road someone kicks off, you’re back is covered.

 Templates and Design.
 Much has been written over as many years as email marketing has been around to demonstrate the capability of a good design over mediocre ones.
 We don’t hope to compete with their advice, but suffice to say that there is a point where all the A/B testing in the world, needs to reach a point where you know what you do and how to do it.